The Davidson River:

 On the other hand, the sight of a dorsal fin or a bulging rise usually means they’re feeding on emergers in or just below the surface film.
 A black, cream or gray Brooks Sprout midge or an RS-2 dropped off one of the above patterns should be the ticket.

 That’s not to say that larger flies never work during the winter on the Davidson.
 In places where the water tumbles over shelves into deep drop-offs are ideal places to tie on a #10-#12 black or brown stonefly nymph.
 Because many stonefly species have a 24-month life cycle, there are always a few nymphs available to trout year-round.
 And during the winter, such meaty nymphs offer a nourishing meal.
-However, in my experience, a #22 midge pupa dropper will outfish a stonefly nymph 10-to-1.
+However, a #22 midge pupa dropper will outfish a stonefly nymph 10-to-1.